 Are you planning a GAP year?

-You want to discover new cultures, learn new languages and meet different people around the globe but your bank account is dry.
-Here are some tips and ideas to take the first step to an alternative way of travelling abroad.
+If you want to discover new cultures, learn new languages and meet different people from around the globe but your bank account is empty, then here are some tips and ideas on alternative ways of travel abroad.

 Travel by working

-- WWOOF links volunteers with organic farmers and growers around the world.
-They offer you food and accommodation for your help in wine-making or pig-rearing.
-There’s a £15 membership fee to access the host listing list.
+- WWOOF links volunteers with organic farmers and growers around the world, who offer you food and accommodation in return for your help in wine-making or pig-rearing.
+There’s a £15 membership fee to access the list of hosts.

 - World packers.
-Exchange your ability of editing video for meals and accommodation in Brazil.
-That would be one example of the “skills for accommodation” scheme that characterises World Packers.
-Travellers need to pay a fee when a travel is confirmed.
+Exchange your video editing abilities for food and accommodation in Brazil.
+This is one example of the ‘skills for accommodation’ scheme that characterises World packers.
+Travellers need to pay a fee when their placement is confirmed.

 - Au pair.
-Help a family take care of their children in exchange of being hosted and receiving pocket money.
+Help a family take care of their children in exchange for accommodation and pocket money.
 You don’t need to pay any fee.

 - Workaway.
-Help out for a few hours a day, for example in a horse farm, in exchange for food and accommodation.
-To access the list of hosts you need to pay a 29 euro
+Help out for a few hours a day, for example on a horse farm, in exchange for food and accommodation.
+To access the list of hosts you need to pay a fee of EUR 29.

-- Summer Jobs is a website where you’ll find seasonal positions camps, amusement parks, resorts, national parks, hotels, environmental organisations and more.
+- Summer Jobs is a website where you can search for seasonal jobs in camps, amusement parks, resorts, national parks, hotels, environmental organisations and more.

 - House Sitting.
-When a family goes abroad they need someone to take care of their property, work in the garden or play with their dog.
+When a family goes abroad they need someone to take care of their property, do the gardening or look after their dog.
 You can be that person!
-It is called house sitter and it implies staying at a home for free in exchange of taking care and maintaining their home.
+House-sitting involves staying at someone’s house for free in exchange for taking care and maintaining their home.
 It’s a win-win!
 Here are some platforms: Nomador, Mindmyhouse, Trustedhousesitters.

-- European Voluntary Service is open to people between 17-30 years old that want to volunteer for a period between 2 weeks and 12 months in Europe and Partner Countries (from region 1 to 4).
+- European Voluntary Service is open to people between 17-30 years of age that want to volunteer for a period of between 2 weeks and 12 months in Europe and Partner Countries (from region 1 to 4).

 Other volunteer opportunities: